Igal Roodenko: Anti-war and civil rights activism

+Roodenko participated in the Journey of Reconciliation to test the new Supreme Court Morgan v.
+State of Virginia decision, which ruled that segregation on interstate travel was unconstitutional.
+4 riders were arrested in Chapel Hill, NC - Bayard Rustin, Igal Roodenko, Joe Felmet and Andrew Johnson.
+At their trial, Rustin and Roodenko were both convicted.
+Rustin and Roodenko were sentenced to serve time on a chain gang, with Roodenko receiving the longer sentence after a back-and-forth with the judge.

 For many years he was a printer and had his own shop in New York City.
 He became involved with the pacifist organization, the War Resisters League (WRL), and served on their executive committee from 1947 to 1977.
 In 1968 he became its Chairman til 1972.
 He eventually sold his print shop and devoted the rest of his life to the WRL while still printing their annual Peace Calendar.
 He traveled around the country and around the world speaking about peace and justice and pacifism.
 He spoke at schools and universities, houses of worship, conferences and rallies, and many times in his travels, he’d get arrested.
 He was a gifted speaker and a wonderful story teller.
 In his interview in 1974 for the Southern Oral History Program Collection he stated, "A great deal of talking and organizing - this is my major commitment now, not so much to the War Resisters League as an institution, but to the idea that the human species has two or three generations at most to learn to live with itself, and otherwise if we don't learn to deal with our conflicts in a non-lethal manner, we stand a very good chance of destroying ourselves, perhaps destroying all life on this planet.
 To me, the key word is non-violence.
 It is a much misused word, but until we find a better word, I am addicted to it."